Levenmouth Rail Link

 Although it is too early to go into specifics of the detail of the plan for each station, both will be fully accessible with step-free access to each platform.

-In 2021 we engage with the community to look in more detail at the plans for the stations - how people et to them and what facilities they find when they get there.
+In 2022 we will engage with the community to look in more detail at the plans for the stations - how people et to them and what facilities they find when they get there.
 This is ahead of submitting a planning application to the Council.

 Ahead of this we are also working with other projects and partners to develop proposals that improve connectivity between the stations and the communities they will serve, active travel options and to optimise transport integration to improve overall journeys.

 Where will the line take me ?

 The line will run from Leven in the east and through the new Cameron Bridge station to join the existing mainline rail network at Thornton North junction.
 To the south of the junction, a branch line heads west towards Dunfermline while the main line continues south towards the Forth Bridge and the city of Edinburgh.

 Where can I find out more and follow progress ?

 In the lead up to and throughout the delivery of the project, we will be visible in the community and available to engage with different groups to discuss the work and update on progress.